-About this Gulgule recipe
+About Gulgule Recipe

 There is a special ingredient in this gulgule recipe which gives the final dish a lovely soft texture.
 Any guesses?
+Surprise, it’s banana!

-I even make these without bananas.
-So don’t panic if you don’t have bananas.
-You can easily let go of them.
+No Bananas?
+Not to worry.
+You can easily make gulgule without them.
 You just need to add some more sugar and water while making the batter.
-I have mentioned the details in the notes section of the recipe card towards the end of the post.
+I mentioned the details in the notes section of the recipe card toward the end of the post.

 - Malpua is made like a pancake and gulgula are fried like fritters (pakoda) or doughnuts.

-- In gulgule, fennel seeds are added which lends a subtle sweet flavor.
-I also make another variation of this gulgule recipe like a pancake.
-Recipe link -> Pooda recipe.
+- In gulgule, fennel seeds are added which lends a subtle sweet anise flavor.
+I also make another variation of this gulgule recipe that is cooked like a pancake.

 How to make Gulgule (Pua)